Estimated reading time: 65 minutes

 What is Heating System Maintenance?

 In the United States, heating & air conditioning costs make up a huge chunk of a homeowner’s annual utility bills.
 With climate change taking place and temperatures getting colder, it’s even more important to ensure your heater is in top condition, or else you could be losing out on a lot of money.
 But proper maintenance isn’t just about saving money – it also ensures that your heater lasts longer without running into costly repairs or experiencing any breakdowns.
-It can also make sure that your system remains efficient, keeping your energy consumption at an optimal level throughout the year.
+It can also ensure that your system remains efficient, keeping your energy consumption at an optimal level throughout the year.

 So what does proper heating maintenance entail?
 This guide will provide all the necessary tips and techniques for performing regular check-ups and repairs to keep your heating system running smoothly.
 It will delve into topics such as inspecting electrical connections, lubricating moving components, checking safety devices, assessing filters, replacing broken parts, and much more.
 Following these steps can ensure that you keep your home comfortable while not having to shell out too much money on unnecessary bills coming your way due to inefficient use of heaters.